skariel/webalchemy/README.md

 server.generate_static(app)
 ```

 This will generate `todomvc.html` as defined in the configuration in `app`.
+Note the references to static files in the HTML, you have to place the file where these are accessible or just change the paths.
 More on this app [here](https://github.com/skariel/webalchemy/tree/master/examples/todomvc)

 ####Example 3: WebGL Earth: